Luke Rattigan: How... do you tell each other apart?

 - Odo on always said he had difficulty imitating humanoids (unlike other Changelings), and when someone said they thought he had perfectly imitated a seagull, he responded "I doubt the seagulls would agree."

 - After Sisko ends up taking the role of a 21st century historical figure, Quark fails to notice the resemblance even when it's pointed out to him, saying "All humans look alike."
+Made either funnier or vaguely disturbing by the fact that Sisko and the man he's replacing don't look at all alike beyond both being African-American and about the same height.

 - A Star Trek: The Next Generation episode had Wesley mistake a visiting alien officer for a friend of his from the Academy.
 Said alien explained that members of his race who come from the same "geostructure" look identical.
 When asked how the aliens told each other apart he replied "We just do."